 Many people rely on walking and transit as their primary way to get around, and without a wide, clear path through snow and ice, it is especially difficult for people with disabilities, seniors, and children to walk safely.
 According to the Municipal Code of Chicago (4-4-310 & 10-8-180), property owners and occupants are responsible for keeping sidewalks clear of snow and ice.

-Download Sidewalk Snow Removal Guidance for Residents and Businesses (pdf, 1.2mb)
+Download Sidewalk Snow Removal Guidance for Residents and Businesses (pdf, 0.8mb)

-The Chicago Department of Transportation (CDOT) and the Mayor's Pedestrian Advisory Council (MPAC) would like to recognize businesses and organizations that do an excellent job of clearing their sidewalks of snow and ice.
+The City of Chicago and the Mayor's Pedestrian Advisory Council (MPAC) recognize businesses and organizations that do an excellent job of clearing their sidewalks of snow and ice.

-Businesses and organizations can promote their participation in this program by displaying the Winter Wonder Participation Poster.
+Top nominees will be awarded based on number of nominations, photos, and social media mentions--so get the word out!
+Businesses and organizations can promote their participation by displaying the Winter Wonder Participation Poster.